jarredkenny/jssh/README.md

 Installing
 ----------

-To install jssh simply run the INSTALL script in the provided archive.
+To install jssh on your system, simply run the INSTALL script.
+If run as a standard user, it will be installed only for your user.
-This will ensure the correct build of plink is being installed to your system aswell as install jssh system wide.
+If run as root, it will be installed system wide.

+jssh no longer installs plink for you.
+If you choose to install plink manually it will be used automatically by jssh.
+If you do not have plink, jssh will aid you in setting up ssh keys for auto-login when you add a server to the database. (jssh --add-server)

 Once installed, each system user has his/her own database of connection information located in ~/.jssh/